pickestry/pickestry/README.md

 ## Showcase

-Demonstrating some of the features.
+Here are some of the features,

 ### Products